NemesisSOAD/expenses-tracker/README.md

 epic "As a regular guy I want to track my expenses"

-story1 "as a guy I want to be able to easily create/modify/delete an expense" story2 "as a guy I want to have an overview/list of my all expenses with total costs at the bottom" story3 "as a guy I want to be able to easily mark expense as paid/unpaid from the list" story4 "as a guy I want to be able to sort/filter it by name/description, dateCreated, category (transport, boozeup etc), paid/unpaid"
+story1 "as a guy I want to be able to easily create/modify/delete an expense"<br/>
+story2 "as a guy I want to have an overview/list of my all expenses with total costs at the bottom"<br/>
+story3 "as a guy I want to be able to easily mark expense as paid/unpaid from the list"<br/>
+story4 "as a guy I want to be able to sort/filter it by name/description, dateCreated, category (transport, boozeup etc), paid/unpaid"<br/>

 Installation
 ============